|18 May||BATH||Chapel Arts Centre||TICKETS|

 The band have some impressive credentials with writers Llewellyn and Burn honing their songwriting craft during their tenure with ahab, who swiftly built a reputation as an unmissable live act after their electric performances almost every major UK festival, and subsequent tours in Scandinavia, Germany & Australia.

-The band are currently putting the finishing touches on their debut album – to be released in 2018 on popular independent label At The Helm Records.
-With an already established fanbase, huge critical acclaim and solid underground credibility so firmly ensconced in their DNA, Orphan Colours have rapidly established themselves as the hottest band to emerge from the London Country/Roots circuit.
+With an already established fanbase, huge critical acclaim and solid underground credibility so firmly ensconced in their DNA, Orphan Colours have rapidly established themselves as one of the hottest bands to emerge from the London Country/Roots circuit in recent years.
 Highly, highly recommended.